Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: The theory space

 where $N=\ln(a)$.
 Coupled with Eq.\eqref{eq:m-r_slope}, one can write

 One then arrives at the following coupled system

 The modified Friedmann equation \eqref{eq:energy_eq} determines a \emph{normalized} density abundance parameter

 In general, the system \eqref{eq:autonomous} is not autonomous, because of the explicit appearance of $\Omega_k,\,j$ and $s$.
 However, in the late-time universe, one can take $|\Omega_k|\ll1$ in the observable patch of the universe as a generic prediction of inflation.
-All spatially flat cosmological solutions with two perfect fluids, which include cosmological solutions under a large number of General Relativistic dark energy models, can be expressed as a cosmographic condition $j=j(q)$, i.e. a curve in the statefinder plane; see the discussion around Eq.\eqref{eqs:2_baro_fluid}.
+All spatially flat cosmological solutions with two perfect fluids, which include cosmological solutions under a large number of General Relativistic dark energy models, can be expressed as a cosmographic condition $j=j(q)$, i.e. a curve in the statefinder plane; see the discussion below Eq.\eqref{eqs:2_baro_fluid}.
 In particular, this includes the $\Lambda$CDM-like cosmological solution $j=1$ and the simple toy model of the phantom crossing cosmological solution \eqref{cosm_cond_DESI} $j=1+3\epsilon(q-\frac{1}{2})$.
 When $j=j(q)$ is known, one can use Eq.\eqref{s} to obtain $s=s(q)$.
 In this case, the system \eqref{eq:autonomous} becomes autonomous with the dimensionless dynamical variables $r,\,m,\,q$.
-Physically speaking, the phase trajectories in the 3-dimensional phase space $r$-$m$-$q$ represent all possible cosmological solutions of the underlying $f(R)$ theory, which could have otherwise been reconstructed starting from the given cosmological solution $j=j(q)$.